AlexTul/chi-phone-contacts/README.md

 Design and implement “Phone contacts” application.
 Phone contacts application allows adding/editing and deleting contacts data.
 Single contact is represented by the following data:
 1. Contact name
 2. Contact emails.
 One contact may have multiple emails
-3. Contact phone number.
-One contact may have multiple phone numbers User should have a possibility to:
+3. Contact phone phone.
+One contact may have multiple phone phones User should have a possibility to:
 1. Register in the app, login and password should be provided during registration
 2. Login to the app